yiisoft/csrf/README.md

 let csrfToken = response.headers.get('X-CSRF-TOKEN');
 ```

-Add to all requests a custom header defined in the `CsrfMiddleware` with acquired CSRF-token value.
+Add to all requests a custom header defined in the `CsrfTokenMiddleware` with acquired CSRF-token value.

 ```js
 let response = fetch('https://api.example.com/whoami', {